jonaspeisker/hitsteR/README.md

   - file: a valid path to a pdf file (default: NULL, save file in output/)
   - card_size: "small" (3.8 cm) or "original" (6.5 cm) (default: "small")
   - paper_size: "a4" or "letter" (default: "a4"),
-  - color: color font based on year (default: FALSE), planned
+  - color: color font based on year (default: FALSE)

+## How to play

+The rules of game can be found [here](https://hitstergame.com/en-us/how-to-play/).

 ## License